kswapd/orangepi-iot/README.md

 ## Introduction
-We have to target currently:
+We have two destinations currently:
 * 1. Get realtime crypto currency market info from remote http server.
 * 2. Get weather forcast report from remote http server, we also want to use a sensor to capture local  temperature and humidity.
-Now we have a development kit orangepi zero and a 1.8 inch(resolution 128x160) LCD with st7735 driver.
-Orangepi zero supports wifi module and one SPI bus.

 ## Preparation

-### 1. Orangepi zero development kit with ubuntu 20.04 server installed.
+### 1. Orangepi zero development kit with ubuntu 20.04 system installed as a server.
 ### 2. A 1.8 inch(resolution 128x160) LCD with st7735 driver
 ### 3. sht30 temperature and humidity sensor, we use GT-HT30 to replace it as their pins are compatible.
 ### 4. Orangepi can access internet  by wireless. if not, configure file /etc/network/interfaces as belows.
 ```bash
 auto lo
 iface eth0 inet dhcp